christinajoshi/Website/README.md

 <meta name="robots" content="NOINDEX, NOFOLLOW">

 Currently, consists of:
-a. index.html (overview of my skills and interests)
+a. index.html (hello page)
-b.
+b. about-me.html (basic info regarding schooling, degrees, internships, work experience, and recent tech)
+c.
 Yellowstone.html (Yellowstone National Park)
-c.
-Notes (what I've learned thus far)
+d.
+Notes (this is sloppy, but some of what I've learned thus far)

 I would like to include pages for the following: